-The Fade Out is a twelve-issue Comic Book miniseries by Ed Brubaker and Sean Philips of Criminal, Incognito, and Fatale published by Image Comics.
-The story is a straight up Film Noir Hollywood, California Crime Fiction story set only a few years after World War II.
+The Fade Out is a twelve-issue Comic Book miniseries by Ed Brubaker and Sean Philips, published by Image Comics.
+The story is a straight up Film Noir Hollywood California Crime Fiction story set only a few years after World War II.

 Charles Parish is a screenwriter for a Hollywood studio.
 A master of his craft back in the day, Parish has been reduced to a shell of his former self by the horrors of the war and he hasn't been able to write anything since.
 His only way to succeed is to let Gil Mason, his mentor turned blacklisted pariah, ghost-write for him.
 Parish maintains a barely tolerable existence as a front for Mason's screenplays while drinking the days away, nursing a more than visible crush on starlet Val Sommers, and maintaining a sexually tense friendship with Gil's wife Melba.